Keynesian cross: Original formulation

 The Keynesian cross is a simplification of the ideas contained in the first four chapters of the General Theory.
 It differs in several significant ways from the original formulation.
 In its original formulation, Keynes envisaged a pair of functions that he referred to as an aggregate demand and an aggregate supply function.
 But unlike the formulation in Samuelson's textbook, these were not relationships between real aggregate expenditure and real aggregate income.
 They were envisaged as relationships connecting GDP and the volume of employment.
 Keynes devoted an entire chapter of the General Theory, chapter 4, to the choice of units.
 In the book, he uses only two units: money units and labor hours.
 GDP can be unambiguously measured in monetary units such as dollars or euro, but we cannot add up tons of steel and kilos of oranges.
 Keynes acknowledged that labor is not homogenous, but he proposed to solve that problem by arguing that if a brain surgeon is paid ten times more than a garbage collector then the brain surgeon is supplying ten times as many "effective units" of labor.
 This construction leads to an alternative formulation of the measurement of GDP that can be constructed by dividing the dollar value of all the goods and services produced in a given year by a measure of the money wage.

 In the original formulation of Keynesian economics in the General Theory, Keynes abandoned the classical concept that the demand and supply of labor are always equal and instead, he simply dropped the labor supply curve from his analysis.
 The failure of Keynes to provide an alternative micro-foundation to his theory led to widespread disagreement about the intellectual foundations of Keynesian Economics.

 Assumptions

 The Keynesian cross produces an equilibrium under several assumptions.
 First, the AD (blue) curve is positive.
 The AD curve is assumed to be positive because an increase in national output should lead to an increase in disposable income and, thus, an increase in consumption, which makes up a portion of aggregate demand.
 Second, the AD curve is assumed to have a positive, vertical intercept.
 The AD curve must have a positive, vertical intercept to cross the AD=Y curve.
 If the curves do not cross, there is no equilibrium and no equilibrium output can be determined.
 The AD curve will have a positive, vertical intercept as long as there is some aggregated demand—from consumer spending, investment, net exports, or government spending—even if there is no national output.
 The slope of the AD curve is steeper given a high multiplier value.

+Mathematical formulation

+The Keynesian cross can be demonstrated through the following system of equations:

+Start with a linear aggregate-expenditure function: